Medically reviewed by Drugs.com. Last updated on March 15, 2020.

 Aminolevulinic Acid (Topical): Photosensitizing Agents may enhance the photosensitizing effect of Aminolevulinic Acid (Topical).
 Monitor therapy

 Antacids: May decrease the absorption of Tetracyclines.
 Management: Separate administration of antacids and oral tetracycline derivatives by several hours when possible to minimize the extent of this potential interaction.
+Monitor for decreased therapeuctic effects of tetracyclines.
 Consider therapy modification

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination